aptech/docs/docs/olsmt.rst

                               for the one used for the dependent variable.
         ===================== ==============

-        If *dataset* is a null string or 0:
+        If *dataset* is a null string, dataframe, or 0:

         =========== ==============
            type         value